pbenard73/reactizy/README.md

 *The two methods need to be called at the end of the main component's constructor with : `fusion.call(this, // OnePartialComponent, AnotherOne, AndAnotherOne)`*

 *Let's create a partial component *

+*The `state` property will be merge inside the main component state*

+*If you need to link an redux property or actions, just use the `reduxers` property, an array with two array inside, the first listing the state properties, the second one, the actions*

 ```js
 // src/partials/SubPage.js